adityamehra/Machine-Learning/titanic/README.md

     Predictions have an accuracy of 60.00%.

-> **Tip:** If you save an iPython Notebook, the output from running code blocks will also be saved.
-However, the state of your workspace will be reset once a new session is started.
-Make sure that you run all of the code blocks from your previous session to reestablish variables and functions before picking up where you last left off.

 # Making Predictions

 If we were asked to make a prediction about any passenger aboard the RMS Titanic whom we knew nothing about, then the best prediction we could make would be that they did not survive.
 This is because we can assume that a majority of the passengers (more than 50%) did not survive the ship sinking.